 A discussion of current methods, trends and concepts in teaching the social sciences at the middle school level.
 Emphasis is given to the development of appropriate objectives and to reviewing curricular and instructional materials for teaching of the disciplines of the social sciences.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner will be included.
 Knowledge of and appreciation for cultural diversity is stressed.
-Prerequisite: EDU 420.
+Prerequisite: Admission to the teacher education program.
 Concurrent enrollment: EDU 466.
 Fall, annually.